-Certain states, in which the Company manages clinics, regulate the practice of chiropractic care and require that chiropractic services be provided by legal entities organized under state laws as professional corporations or PCs.
+Certain states in which the Company manages clinics regulate the practice of chiropractic care and require that chiropractic services be provided by legal entities organized under state laws as professional corporations or PCs.
 The PCs are VIEs as defined by Accounting Standards Codification 810, Consolidations ("ASC 810").
 During the first quarter of 2019, the Company reassessed the governance structure and operating procedures of the PCs and determined that the Company has the power to control certain significant non-clinical activities of the PCs, as defined by ASC 810.
 Therefore, the Company is the primary beneficiary of the VIEs, and per ASC 810, must consolidate the VIEs.
 Prior to 2019, the Company did not consolidate the PCs.
-The Company has concluded the previous accounting policy to not consolidate the PCs was an immaterial error and has determined that the PCs should be consolidated.
-The adjustments will result in an increase to revenues from company clinics and a corresponding increase to general and administrative expenses.
-This will have no impact on net income (loss), except when the PC has sold treatment packages and wellness plans.
-Revenue from these treatment packages and wellness plans will now be deferred and will be recognized when patients use their visits.
+The Company has concluded the previous accounting policy to not consolidate the PCs was an increase to general and administrative expenses.
+The adjustments had no impact on net income (loss), except when the PCs had sold treatment packages and wellness plans.
+Revenue from these treatment packages and wellness plans are now deferred and will be recognized when patients use their visits.
 The Company has corrected this immaterial error by restating the 2018 condensed consolidated financial statements and related notes included herein.

-The immaterial impacts of this error correction in the three and six months ended June 30, 2018 and the fiscal year ended December 31, 2018 are as follows:
+The immaterial impacts of this error correction in the three and nine months ended September 30, 2018 and the fiscal year ended December 31, 2018 are as follows: